 - Honor-Related Abuse: Milady hid her branded thief status when they got married.
 Since marriage to a branded thief disgraced him and his family, he executed her for her betrayal (or so he thought).
 Unlike most modern examples of this trope Athos isn't portrayed as wrong for doing so and neither does he consider his honor restored by the act.
 It's shown just how devastated he is for losing his honour and failing his family.

 - Impoverished Patrician: He is of a very noble kin, but his eardlom is rather poor.

 - Kill the Ones You Love: The reason for his alcoholism, etc.

 - The Lancer

 - Obi-Wan Moment

-- Papa Wolf: In Viconte de Bragelonne, when Athos learns that the king took his son's beloved Louise as his mistress, he gives the king an epic "The Reason You Suck" Speech.
+- Papa Wolf: In Viconte de Bragelonne, when Athos learns that the king took his son's beloved Louise as his mistress, he gives the king an epic What the Hell, Hero?
+Speech.

 - Supporting Leader: Being the oldest and most respected group member, it comes naturally.